 Scrum is a lightweight process framework which is simple to understand but difficult to master.
 Because it is easy to understand people tend to fill in their blind spots with assumptions.
-It’s easy to assume that Scrum is a simple change to work practices and to miss its core spirit.
-Consequently, some treat Scrum as a method rather than a framework.
+It’s easy to assume that Scrum requires only simple changes in work practices, while missing its core spirit.
+Consequently, some treat Scrum as instructions rather than as guiding principles.
 Scrum itself does not give any answers but creates transparency on a daily basis, so team members can start to gain insights into how they work together.
 With this insight they can start to improve.

 In the land of the blind, the one-eyed man is king.
-An individual can claim to be an authority on Scrum and impose their view on the teams.
-On the other hand everyone in the organization can assert their authority by claiming they can see what others don’t.
-A team member, a Vice President, or a manager can assert any outlandish measure, using the excuse that it does not violate any rules in the Scrum Guide and use this fact to justify that some outlandish measure does not break Scrum compliance.
+Anyone in the organization can assert their authority by claiming they can see what others don’t.
+A team member, a Vice President, or a manager can assert any outlandish measure, using the excuse that it does not violate any rules in the Scrum Guide.
 Some misunderstand the spirit, ignore the spirit or are coerced to break the spirit.
 That the question of “compliance” even arises is itself outside the spirit.

 When using Scrum the product community must focus on explicitly creating a culture in the organization where people know and follow the spirit of Scrum.

 Everyone working in or with a Scrum Team needs to help develop this culture by leading by example.